kestra-io/docs/docs/plugin-developer-guide/unit-test/README.md

     testImplementation group: "io.kestra", name: "storage-local", version: kestraVersion
 ```

-this will enabled the in memory runner to work and to run your flow without any others dependencies (kafka, ...)
+This will enabled the in memory runner and will run your flow without any others dependencies (kafka, ...).